Hemis Monastery: Biggest & Wealthiest Gompa in Ladakh

 - Check the huge golden Buddha statue mounted on the front hilltop.

 - Monastery houses more than 500 monks.
 It is one of the largest spiritual and meditative learning centers.
-So, enthusiasts from all over the world travel here, to learn the basics of Buddhism and practice a life of the monk.
+So, enthusiasts from all over the world travel here, to learn the basics of Buddhism and practice the life of the monk.

 If the Hemis Gompa is an epitome, then the trail leading to the Hemis Monastery is no less.
 It is a complete adventurous zone.
 The visit to a monastery is not just about the Cham festival, we say it is equally inviting during all the accessible months.
 It is a marvelous grandeur steeped in rich history, heritage and mythology.
 Moreover, the entire aura of the place is spellbinding.